 3.3.3 Modes comparison

-So far, the Free mode was seen to produce better results than the other modes, but the difference between them was not yet explored.
+Although the Free mode was seen to produce better results than the other modes, the difference between modes was not yet explored.
 In order to do that, the Free mode was taken as reference and the dosimetric differences between the modes and the reference were calculated (Iso/RS/Iso-RS - Free).
 The results were plotted in figure 8 for the CTV and main OARs.